-In order for your website to be ADA compliant, it must be easily accessible to all users, including those with disabilities.
+In order for your website to be ADA-compliant, it must be easily accessible to all users, including those with disabilities.
 In simple terms, accessibility standards are achieved by:

-For more insights and background, visit the ADA’s official Department of Justice (DOJ) page on Accessibility of State and Local Government Websites to People with Disabilities.
+For more insights and background, visit the ADA’s official Department of Justice (DOJ) page on the Accessibility of State and Local Government Websites to People with Disabilities.